-I, (person signing Affirmation), am the garnishee or I am authorized by the garnishee to complete this nonearnings garnishment disclosure, and have done so truthfully and
+person signing Affirmation), am the garnishee or I am authorized by the is nonearnings garnishment disclosure, and have done so truthfully and edge.

-to the best of my owledge.

-Dated:

-Signature
+Dated: Signature

 Title

 Telephone Number

 Subd.
 3.Oral disclosure.

 Before or after the service of a written disclosure by a garnishee under subdivision 1, upon a showing by affidavit upon information and belief that an oral examination of the garnishee would provide a complete disclosure of relevant facts, any party to the garnishment proceedings may obtain an ex parte order requiring the garnishee, or a representative of the garnishee designated by name or by title, to appear for oral examination before the court or a referee appointed by the court.
 Notice of the examination must be given to all parties.